fredemmott/ahk-micmute/README.md

 # ahk-micmute
-AutoHotkey script for muting and unmuting microphone with mouse buttons
+AutoHotkey script for muting and unmuting microphone with mouse buttons.

 ## Installation